bjucps/cps110-thinkcspy/_sources/02-PythonFundamentals/OrderofOperations.rst

 Order of Operations
 -------------------

-.. youtube:: Ezve3QJv6Aw
-    :divid: precedencevid
-    :height: 315
-    :width: 560
-    :align: center

 When more than one operator appears in an expression, the order of evaluation depends on the **rules of precedence**.
 Python follows the same precedence rules for its mathematical operators that mathematics does.

-..
-The acronym PEMDAS
-.. is a useful way to remember the order of operations:

 #.
 Parentheses have the highest precedence and can be used to force an
    expression to evaluate in the order you want.
 Since expressions in